 Well, here we are!
-The first month of the end-of-the-year holiday season is upon us, and most people are already making plans to shop, travel, spend time with family and eat massive meals.
+December is upon us, and most people have already started making plans to shop, travel, spend time with family, and eat some delicious meals.

 Local experts you can trust.Find an ELP

-If possible, take some time off work on a Tuesday or Wednesday morning away from work to do some Christmas shopping when there are not as many people around.
-It will take less time and energy when there are no crowds to fight.
+If possible, take some time off work on a Tuesday or Wednesday morning to do some Christmas shopping when there aren’t as many people cruising the mall.
+It’ll take less time and energy when there are no crowds to fight.

-Don’t spend 40 hours a week on Pinterest.
+4. Don’t spend 40 hours a week on social media.

-You're setting yourself up for failure.
-Don’t spend 47% of this joyous time of year apologizing to your friends because you didn’t bake every item from scratch and create an elaborate story each day for that pesky Elf on the Shelf!
+Don’t waste this joyous time of year apologizing to your friends and family because you didn’t bake every item from scratch or create an elaborate story each day for that pesky Elf on the Shelf!
 In Love Your Life, Not Theirs, Ramsey Personality Rachel Cruze said, "I’ve come to realize that when we start comparing ourselves to other people, we’re playing a game we’ll never win."

 You May Also Like

 No one wants to feel like their house is a cluttered mess with new gifts piled on top of old ones.
 This is a great time to sort through and organize your clothes, garage, and old toys.
-Sell or donate the stuff you know you don’t use anymore—or wrap it up for a gag gift exchange.
+Sell or donate the stuff you know you don’’t use anymore—or wrap it up for a gag gift exchange.

 You saw this one coming, right?
 Take some time to think about all your Christmas expenses and decide exactly how much you will spend.
 Be sure to include all the parties you want to go to and the cost of gifts, food and decorations.
 Despite all of the holiday hoopla, stick to your plan no matter what!
 If you haven’t done your budget yet, get our free budgeting tool EveryDollar.
 It can help you get on track to meeting your goals this Christmas.